The Federal Government will Become America's Model Employer for the 21st Century.

 See the latest tweets on our Twitter feed, like our Facebook pages, watch our YouTube videos, and page through our Flickr photos.

-If you have a Self and Family FEHB enrollment, your spouse is eligible to continue coverage under your enrollment while you are legally separated or in the process of getting a divorce or an annulment.
+If you have a Self and Family enrollment or your spouse is covered under your Self Plus One enrollment, your spouse is eligible to continue coverage under your enrollment while you are legally separated or in the process of getting a divorce or an annulment.
 Once the divorce or annulment is final, your ex-spouse loses coverage at midnight of the day the divorce or annulment is final, subject to a 31-day extension of coverage.

 You can find more information in the FEHB Handbook.

-If you have a Self and Family FEHB enrollment and there are no other eligible family members, the divorce is a Qualifying Life Event.
+If you have a Self Plus One enrollment and you have no other eligible family members, the divorce is a Qualifying Life Event (QLE).
 Within 60 days of the date of your divorce or annulment, you can change to a Self Only enrollment.
 At the same time, you can change plans or options.
+If your spouse was designated as you covered family member and you have additional family members, your divorce is a QLE that allows you to switch your covered family member.
+You will need to complete an SF 2809 with you employing office (or retirement office if you are a retiree) and designate a new eligible family member.

 Please see our Frequently Asked Questions for more information on separation and divorce.